+'''

-configure system security pki ca-profile revocation-check crl-optional configure system security tls client-tls-profile status-verify default-result
+configure system security pki ca-profile revocation-check crl-optional

+'''

 The optional configuration can be extended for end entity (EE) certificates using the following command (the default value is revoked).
 This command applies when the revocation status of a certificate cannot be determined because of an invalid CRL.
 A CRL can be invalid because it is missing, expired, or corrupted.